Restoring lost foot sensations with sensory prosthesis

-The device uses targeted neurostimulation to activate partially healthy nerves at the ankle, where they remain accessible despite the degeneration in the more distant areas of the foot.
+The device uses neurostimulation to activate partially healthy nerves at the ankle, where they remain accessible despite the degeneration in the more distant areas of the foot, like in the toes.

 It works by stimulating damaged nerves in the ankle area using a specialized neuroprosthetic sock with multiple electrodes.
 The electrodes are placed to target three key lower-limb nerves, ensuring optimal stimulation.